 In situations where a Georgia employer fires an injured workers, the workers’ compensation carrier should start weekly income benefits.
 Or in some cases, the injured employee may be eligible for unemployment benefits through the Department of Labor.
 Obviously, the business or Employer will often times contest the injured workers’ entitlement to income or unemployment benefits.

 Also, in some cases, Employers who terminate employees because of his or her impairments may be exposed to other liabilities outside the Georgia Workers’ Compensation system.

-If you have been injured on the job and have been terminated because of your work injuries, call the Ramos Law Firm for your free legal consultation now.
+If you have been injured on the job and have been terminated because of your work injuries, call Ramos & Law for your free legal consultation now.
 Waiting may jeopardize your right to legal relief.